GameSwift/gameswift-unity-sdk/readme.md

 https://github.com/GameSwift/gameswift-unity-sdk.git
 ```

+After successful import, fill `ClientAuthenticationSecret` field in `Assets/Resources/GameSwiftSDK/GameSwiftConfig.asset`.
+It is a mandatory api authentication token, which is unique for every game using the SDK.
+These secrets are [distributed by GameSwift](#contact-us).

 You can handle GameSwift login in 2 ways: [with launcher](#logging-in-from-launcher) or [without launcher](#logging-in-without-launcher).
 You can download GameSwift launcher [here](https://launcher.gameswift.io/).
 As long as your game targets Windows or MacOS, we strongly recommend to use data passed from our launcher.
 By doing so, you won't need to implement any login screen for your game as launcher already handles user credentials in a secure way.
 If you are building for mobile or web, you will need to create a login screen and implement connection with GameSwift backend manually.